Lotus Mooncake Cookies

 Prepare the dough

-- In the bowl, add the cubed cold butter, granulated sugar and brown sugar.
-Mix on medium speed with a hand mixer until the mixture becomes crumbly.
+- In the bowl, add the cubed cold butter, granulated sugar and brown sugar then mix on medium speed with a hand mixer until the mixture becomes crumbly.

 - Add the eggs and whisk on medium speed until evenly combined.

-- Add the baking powder, vanilla extract, and salt.
-Mix until evenly combined before mixing the flour in 2 parts.
+- Add the baking powder, vanilla extract, honey and salt then mix until evenly combined.

 - Divide the dough into 12 pieces and flatten into discs.